Patater/modern-cmake/chapters/installing.md

 You'll obviously want to append to the PATH every time you start a new terminal, or add it to your `.bashrc` or to an [LMod] system.

-And, if you want a system install (I'm only brave enough to run this in Docker):
+And, if you want a system install, install to `/usr/local`.
+(I'm only brave enough to run this in Docker):

 You can also build CMake on any system, it's pretty easy, but binaries are faster.